cloudytuts/website/content/en/tutorials/kubernetes/how-to-add-entire-directory-of-files-to-configmap.md

 We can see three keys, one for each file that was scanned.
 The files were `client.conf`, `routes.conf`, and `server.conf`.
 Each file's contents can also be seen.

 {{< warning >}}
-ConfigMap have a hard 1MB size limit.
+ConfigMaps have a hard 1MB size limit.
 If the contents of your files exceeds 1MB you will not be able to store them in a single ConfigMap.
 A Persistent Volume may be a better solution.
 {{< /warning >}}

 ## Conclusion